waterbycounty

 Which county in Iowa has the best water quality?

-Adair County has the highest water quality score in Iowa at 86.0/100 (Grade: A), based on EPA SDWIS data.
+Adair County has the highest SDWIS water quality score in Iowa at 86.0/100 (Grade: A).
+Note: this ranking reflects drinking-water compliance only — watershed health, monitoring density, and streamflow are tracked separately on each county page.

 Which county in Iowa has the most water violations?

-Mills County has among the lowest water quality scores in Iowa at 10.8/100.
-See the individual county page for detailed violation history.
+Mills County has among the lowest SDWIS water quality scores in Iowa at 10.8/100.
+See the individual county page for detailed violation history, watershed assessments, monitoring records, and streamflow data.

 Is the tap water safe to drink in Iowa?

-Iowa has an average water quality score of 71.7/100 based on EPA Safe Drinking Water Act compliance data.
-Individual county scores vary — check your specific county's page for detailed information.
+Iowa has an average SDWIS water quality score of 71.7/100 across counties with reporting.
+Individual county scores vary — check your specific county's page for compliance, watershed health, monitoring records, and streamflow snapshots.

-What contaminants are found in Iowa water supplies?
+What contaminants are tracked in Iowa water supplies?

 Disclaimer: This data is informational only.
 It is not health, legal, or professional advice.
 For concerns about your specific water supply, contact your local water utility.